7.6.2 The Community Shares Standard Mark

 - Nothing in these documents is purposefully incorrect, confusing or misleading.

 The Mark is the property of the Community Shares Unit, which is responsible for licensing practitioners and monitoring their assessments.
 There is a code of conduct for community share offers carrying the Standard Mark that includes a public right of complaint overseen by the Community Shares Unit.
-The Code of Practice sets standards for the promotion and administration of community share offers by societies.
-The Community Shares Unit has the ultimate sanction of removing the Mark from a society’s offer document, and cancelling a
+The code of conduct sets standards for the promotion and administration of community share offers by societies.
+The Community Shares Unit has the ultimate sanction of removing the Mark from a society’s offer document, and cancelling a practitioner’s licence.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at [email protected]